When can I apply for housing?

 Where are laundry rooms?

 Laundry rooms are located on the first floor of each building in the Apartments at University Park, in the Apartments at University Village adjacent to the Village Apartment recreation room and on each floor in the Suites at University Park.
+You will need to use a debit card or credit card to pay.

 Where can I check out vacuums?